The Great Phatsby: Vol. II: The Revenge

 Having lost everything to Jay G, and with Smithers still in Canada, Mr. Burns finds that the only person still loyal to him is Homer.
-He consults with Marge if he should continue to work at the Springfield Nuclear Power Plant, which is now under Jay G's ownership, and was redesigned, and learns that life in the Springfield Hamptons has driven Marge to open a small store specializing in adorable items, Lisa is her assistant, partner, employee, servant, and housekeeper, Bart was presumably killed by Jay G, and Maggie is Springfield Hamptons' mascot.
+He consults with Marge if he should continue to work at the Springfield Nuclear Power Plant, which is now under Jay G's ownership, and was redesigned, and learns that Marge's life in the Springfield Hamptons has driven her to become the most popular storekeeper in the Springfield Hamptons and she opened a small store specializing in adorable items, with Lisa as her assistant, employee, and servant, Bart is presumably killed by Jay G, and Maggie is Springfield Hamptons' mascot.
 Since the family cannot live off the store, Homer has no choice but to betray Mr. Burns and resume working at the plant, where Jay G has him throw out the remaining items from Mr, Burns' office and dismantle the trap door in his office as the last remnant of Mr. Burns' power.
 Jay G says Homer has proven himself and plies him with an unending supply of cobblers (including pineapple).
 Remorseful, Homer goes to Springfield Cemetery to vomit in an open grave and finds Mr. Burns commiserating at his family mausoleum.
 Homer vows never to return to the plant and help Mr. Burns get back at Jay G.

-The following night, Homer and Mr. Burns are plotting their scheme when they discover that Bart was alive and well and has been spying on them.
-Since Homer never told Marge what he has been up to, Homer discovers that he was declared a fugitive and gets the idea to let Bart get a disguise consisting of a cape and gloves while he is laying low so everyone cannot see him and he could help them get their revenge, and Bart gets Milhouse to use his "white nerd" knowledge of rap history to research Jay G's background and find a way to ruin his reputation.
-As Milhouse presents his findings, Bart recognizes the candle salesman he met earlier (which was the truth of why he was declared a fugitive), and Milhouse tells him that he is Jay's former writer, Jazzy James, who fell into obscurity after a falling-out.
+The following night, Homer and Mr. Burns are plotting their scheme when they discover that Bart is alive and well and has been spying on them.
+Since Homer never told Marge what he has been up to, Homer learns that he was declared a fugitive for stealing all of Jay G's albums.
+He gets the idea to let Mr. Burns bribe Bart to help them with their revenge.
+Bart gets Milhouse to use his "white nerd" knowledge of rap history to research Jay G's background and find a way to ruin his reputation.

+As Milhouse presents his findings, Bart recognizes the candle salesman he met earlier, and Milhouse tells him that he is Jay's former writer, Jazzy James, who fell into obscurity after a falling-out.
 The group visits Jazzy, who explains that he wrote all the material for Jay G's first album, but could not make any money off it due to being forced to sign over all the rights.
 Jazzy is hired by the group to write a revenge rap directed at Jay G.